theodoreOnzGit/tuas_boussinesq_solver/patch_notes.md

 ## v 0.0.3

-for coupled dracs loop, added parasitic heat loss tests to ver 6, where heater nusselt numbers were also calibrated properly
+for coupled dracs loop, added parasitic heat loss tests to ver 6 and ver 7, where heater nusselt numbers were also calibrated properly, and boundary conditions for heater set to adiabatic.

+Also note that pipe 3 was adjusted to use sam parameters.
+That is, it has a K value of 17.15 as opposed to the relap value of 3.15.

 ## v 0.0.2